kubeflow/website/content/en/docs/components/katib/experiment.md

 +++
-title = "Running an experiment" description = "How to configure and run a hyperparameter tuning or neural architecture search experiment in Katib" weight = 30
+title = "Running an Experiment" description = "How to configure and run a hyperparameter tuning or neural architecture search experiment in Katib" weight = 30